cazzlewazzle89/WuTangPhlAn/README.md

   * converting the alignment output to binary output to save space
   * removing reads which aligned to the contaminant database
   * converting the alignment back into fastq format The files are stored in the MicrobialFastQ/ directory and are the metagenomic reads which you will use for downstream analysis.
+ Note: the steps in the example below all specify that 24 CPUs are used for every task.
+You will need to specify this in your SLURM batch script when submitting the job using `#SBATCH --cpus-per-task=8` or adjust the number of however many CPUs you would like to use.
+ They also use default parameters.
+You may need to change these based on your data.

 ```bash